James Mayer de Rothschild (1782-1868)

 James Mayer de Rothschild, funeral invitation, 1868

-Printed invitation to James de Rothschild’s funeral on the 18th of November 1868.
+Printed invitation to the funeral of James de Rothschild, to be held on 18 November 1868.

 James Mayer de Rothschild, will and codicils, 1868